svlad-90/livelooping/md/input-controller/input-controller.md

 For sure, it is not mandatory to use the second instance of the "input controller" device.

-E.g. if you perform purely as "beatbox-only" and "everything from the mouth" artist, it will be sufficient for you to use only one instance.
+E.g. if you perform purely as a "beatbox-only" and "everything from the mouth" artist, it will be sufficient for you to use only one instance.

 ----

 ## Selecting the preset page

 "Input controller" logical device consists of the **4 preset pages**.
 Each preset page can store **8 presets**.
-In sum, the user can store **32 different presets** .
+In sum, the user can store **32 different presets**.

 Which information is part of the preset will be described in a dedicated section.